mongodb-partners/maap-framework/docs/maap-docs/docs/partners/nomic.md

 Provided below are the instructions on how to procure the right values for building your MAAP framework.

-- ##### Model Name
-  You can pick any model from the [updated list](https://blog.nomic.ai/posts/nomic-embed-text-v1) given in Nomic documentation.

 - ##### API Key

-  You will need to [sign up](https://docs.nomic.ai/atlas/introduction/quick-start) and retrieve a Nomic API Key.
+  Nomic works using Fireworks underneath, thus Fireworks API key needs to be updated here.
+You will need to [sign up](https://readme.fireworks.ai/docs/quickstart) and retrieve a Fireworks API Key.